floodsung/matrix/README.md

   5. **Launch Simulation**
     Click the **Launch Simulation** button to start the simulation.

+  During simulation, if the UE window is active, you can press **ALT + TAB** to switch out of it.
+  Then, use the control-mode toggle button on the launcher to switch between gamepad and keyboard control at any time.
   ## 🎮 Remote Controller Instructions (Gamepad Control Guide)

   | Action                              | Controller Input                        |